robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     import { TodoComponent } from './todo/todo.component';
     ```

-1. Add the component to the routing array to make the home page route use the TodoCompoment that we just created
+1. Add the TodoComponent to the home page route as specified by the `path: ''`

     ```TypeScript
     {